Andrettin/Wyrmsun/readme.txt

 - Persistent heroes, who carry over their level, abilities and items throughout scenarios
 - Possibility to create your own custom persistent heroes
 - Normal, magic-enchanted and unique items drop from enemies
-- Dozens of maps of real and fictional locations to choose from, as well as random maps
-- Living environment, with fauna reproduction and predation
 - Very moddable game, with a built-in mod editor and Steam Workshop integration
 - Grand strategy mode, where production is resolved on the strategic (world map) level, while battles are resolved on the tactical level
 - In-game encyclopedia, allowing players to learn more about the units, buildings and other elements of the game, as well as their historical and mythological sources of inspiration